51cloud/HID/README.md

 </picture>

 ## Requirements
-We provide a large set of baseline results and trained models available for download in the HID [Model Zoo](MODEL_ZOO.md).
+We provide a large set of baseline results and trained models available for download in the Slowfast [Model Zoo](MODEL_ZOO.md).

 Please find installation instructions for HID in [INSTALL.md](INSTALL.md).